MobiusR/REST_dll_cats/README.txt

 UPDATE 3:
 You can now specify how many cats you want to download (1-100).
 You can now get all 3 file types (.gif, .jpg, .png).

+UPDATE 4:
+You can now enter 0 (or less) to quit the program.